tzerk/BDO-Watchdog/README.md

 If the process is running, but its PID is no longer found in the output of `netstat` it then does the following:

 - Send a Telegram message using a [URL query string](https://core.telegram.org/bots/api#making-requests)
+- (optionally) writes the time of disconnect in a log file
 - (optionally) tries to kill the process (requires admin rights)
 - (optionally) shuts down the computer (`cmd /C shutdown /s`)